 I will tell you what, I have heard many people in Brazil asking the same questions: when on earth will Ikea come to Brazil?”
 IKEA, please, come to Brazil.
 There are plenty of theories about this question on the Internet.
-The truth is that IKEA didn’t reach South America yet.
+The truth is that IKEA hasn’t reached South America yet.

 That visit was flying by one.
 I hadn`t too much money to spend on it at that time and it was more like a “tourist” because we don`t have IKEA in Brazil.

-I remember coming back home with some Japanese shaped lamp made of paper.
+I remember coming back home with a Japanese-shaped lamp made of paper.
 It was peculiar and cheap at the same time.
-And I loved the funny names Ikea can give to those objects and that was enough reason to buy it.
+And I loved the funny names Ikea could give to those objects and that was enough reason to buy it.
 Of course.
 But did you know the products are all named after Scandinavian places?
 Sometimes, they just don`t look familiar to us.

 But what else do we know about Ikea?
 How did it become so popular outside Sweden?

 The history of IKEA started in 1926 in the province of Smaland, Sweden, where its founder Ingvar Kamprad was born and started to develop his business.

 It was a tough starting but Ingvar’s entrepreneurial idea of re-selling boxes of matches in the village took his retail business to more than 40 countries now.
 Besides, he was elected by Forbes in 2015 as one of the ten richest people in the world, worth more than 40 billion dollars.

 Unfortunately, this famous businessman passed away in January this year, but he left his legacy here to be told and seen by many people around the world.
 IKEA has over 400 stores around the world.

 What does IKEA sell?